 Benchmarked engineering qualifications

-Key to the safe, sustainable engineering which SOE committed to helping our members achieve, is professional registration and Continuing Professional Development (CPD).
+Key to the safe, sustainable engineering, which SOE is committed to helping our members achieve, is professional registration and Continuing Professional Development (CPD).
 As a PEI, SOE is licensed by Engineering Council to register suitably qualified members for Engineering Technician, Incorporated Engineer and Chartered Engineer, and by Society for the Environment to award Chartered Environmentalist, and have around 6000 members with one or more of these qualifications.

 Register and enjoy the benefits: